dystaSatria/Python/romanToInteger/romanToInteger_question.md

 * ```X``` can be placed before ```L``` (50) and ```C``` (100) to make 40 and 90.
 * ```C``` can be placed before ```D``` (500) and ```M``` (1000) to make 400 and 900.

+Given a roman numeral, convert it to an integer.